Paul Lo Duca: Retirement

 Lo Duca became a free agent after the 2008 season and did not play in 2009.
 In June 2009, he joined TVG Network as an analyst and began working on 2009 Belmont Stakes day.

 Colorado Rockies

 On January 19, 2010, Lo Duca signed with the Colorado Rockies and came out of retirement.
-He only appeared in the minor leagues with the Colorado Springs Sky Sox during his stint in the Rockies organization, batting .233/.292/.302.
+He only appeared in the minor leagues with the Triple-A Colorado Springs Sky Sox during his stint in the Rockies organization, batting .233/.292/.302.

 Second retirement

 On May 29, 2010, Lo Duca was released, and in June, he returned to work for TVG.
 He continues to work as a horse racing analyst for the network.

 Defamation lawsuit

 On October 22, 2019, MLB umpire Joe West filed a defamation lawsuit in New York against Lo Duca and Action Network over comments Lo Duca made on a podcast in April 2019, recalling his Mets teammate Billy Wagner telling him, "Joe loves antique cars so every time he comes into town I lend him my ’57 Chevy so he can drive it around so then he opens up the strike zone for me."
 In the complaint, West denied this and said he suffered unspecified damages as a result of Lo Duca's comments.
 Analysis of MLB records indicated that West was the home plate umpire for a single Mets game during the two seasons that Lo Duca and Wagner were teammates in New York, but Wagner did not pitch in that particular game.
 West was awarded a $500,000 judgment by the court.